furqanramzan/portfolio/src/content/repository/mcs-finalyear-nuxt.md

 ---
-name: Mcs Final Year Nuxt
+name: MCS Final Year Nuxt
 link: https://github.com/furqanramzan/mcs-finalyear-nuxt
-description: It's leveraging SvelteKit's dynamic features, that prioritize user satisfaction from product presentation to checkout.
+description: Explore this repository to see an impressive client-side web application created using Nuxt.js, a flexible framework for Vue.js.
+Immerse yourself in this project and discover how Nuxt.js simplifies web development by providing efficient routing, state management, and an enjoyable user interface.
 skills: ['nuxt', 'vue', 'css', 'html', 'javascript', 'github', 'bulma', 'sass']
-order: 1
+order: 61
 ---